DC Power Sources 271

 conventional current theory

 The belief that electricity flows out from a positive source to seek a negative conclusion.
-Conventional current theory is no longer privileged but still accepted by some fields.
+Conventional current theory has been replaced by electron theory but is still accepted by some fields.

 copper loss